WHAT IF I’M AFRAID OF HEIGHTS?

 Since balloon flights require specific weather conditions, flights generally occur at sunrise or just before sunset when the winds are the lightest.
 If wind speed at the time of launch is more than 6 miles an hour, it is too dangerous to fly.
 Other weather conditions such as rain, low clouds and certain wind direction, will keep the balloons on the ground for safety reasons.

-Balloon flights can range anywhere between an hour or more depending on wind and weather conditions and direction of flight.
+Balloon flights can range anywhere between an hour or more depending on wind and weather conditions and the direction of flight.
 The whole ballooning experience, however, generally takes 3 hours.
-This includes the set up, flight, pack up, a story about the history of ballooning, the traditional champagne toast (or sparkling cider), and presentation of your first flight certificate(s).
+This includes the setup, flight, pack up, a story about the history of ballooning, the traditional champagne toast (or sparkling cider), and presentation of your first flight certificate(s).

 Hot air balloons usually cruise at an altitude of 1,000 feet above ground.
 Many balloon flights occur between 100 and 2,000 feet above the ground, but balloons can fly at treetop level or go much higher.
 Since balloons travel with the wind, the balloon will only go as fast as the wind is blowing, generally not much faster than 8 – 10 mph.
 The distance the balloon will travel also depends on the speed of the wind as well as the duration of the flight.
 For example, an hour-long flight with winds averaging 5 mph will travel a distance of about 5 miles.